covcom/304CEM/05 Automated Testing/README.md

 git pull upstream
 ```

+There is a slide deck https://goo.gl/059sBv to accompay this worksheet.
+Make sure you are familiar with its contents before proceeding.

 ## 1 Unit Testing

 _Unit testing_ is a vital skill if you are planning a career in software development.
 It is also a key part of your module assessment.
 In this exercise you will be using a framework called [Jasmine](http://jasmine.github.io/2.0/introduction.html).
 In this exercise you will learn how to run tests.